JCAndKSolutions/android-unit-test/README.md

       <orderEntry type="library" scope="TEST" name="robolectric-2.3-SNAPSHOT-jar-with-dependencies" level="project" />
     </component>
     ```
-4. Be sure to have the `.iml` file under version control since everytime you open Android Studio it will erase your changes.
-Having it under version control will allow you to simply revert the changes that Android Studio does instead of manually modifiying the file each time.
+5. Be sure to have the `.iml` file under version control since every time you open Android Studio it will erase your changes.
+Having it under version control will allow you to simply revert the changes that Android Studio does instead of manually modifying the file each time.
-5. You can run (even debug) yor tests from the gradle tab.
+6. You can run (even debug) your tests from the gradle tab.
 Just select the `check` task, right click it, and select `Run 'Project [check]'` (or `Debug 'Project [check]'`).
 You can also use the terminal tab to execute directly.

 F.A.Q.
 ------